The results for funds from the Thrift Savings Plan for the month of October are in and TSP participants are continuing to see their portfolios go up.

 That would be a bold move for many TSP participants.
 It flies in the face of our tendency to look inward and is contrary to years of tradition for American investors.
 It also seems very risky.
 That perception, perhaps, is how we choose to define risk.

 Each person needs to make his or her own investment decisions.
-In weighing what you should do with your portfolio for the future, check out the annual returns of the TSP funds in our TSP corner and then make your move.
 No doubt, some TSP participants will procrastinate, debate, hesitate and decide not to make a decision.
 That may result in leaving all your retirment money all in the G fund because it is not a risky investment.
 If that is your position, just that it will at least keep up with inflation and that you will not outlive your retirement money.

 In the meantime, regardless of how you have decided to invest your TSP funds, you can be happy by looking at the October returns and the year-to-date returns because everyone’s portfolio has gone up this year.